adamsilver/fdpb/06-a-search-form.md

 ## Summary

-In this chapter, we've reused patterns from previous chapters to design a responsive and togglable search form that crucially saves space on mobile.
-And we've ensured the quality of the interface is married to search algorithm itself: that whatever the user searches for is surfaced for users.
+In this chapter, we reused patterns from previous chapters to design a responsive and togglable search form that crucially saves space on mobile.
+And we ensured the quality of the interface is married to search algorithm itself: that whatever the user searches for is surfaced for users.
 Together, this creates the best user experience.

 ### Things to avoid